aniruddhanath/jquery-crotator/README.md

 ```
 `timeArray` is in seconds.
 The length of `timeArray` should be equal to the number of children present in `theElement`.

-For more clearity, the example folder can be checked.
+For more clarity, the example folder can be checked.